Setup Your Kitchen Light Right

 Resolving this dichotomy is not actually as difficult as many people imagine.
 The simplest solution is to totally avoid trying to meet these various competing demands with one set of lights.
 Instead, use multiple sets of lights each designed for a specific purpose and assigned to its own switch.

-Kitchens are naturally home to sharp knives, hot substances and food whose quality needs to be inspected and so bright, focused task lighting that doesn’t create shadows is crucial.
-The best form of task lighting is slightly in front of you and directly above where you are working and doesn’t shine in your eyes.
+Kitchens are naturally home to sharp knives, hot substances and food whose quality needs to be inspected and so bright.
+Thus, focused task lighting that doesn’t create shadows is crucial.
+The best form of task lighting is slightly in front of you.
+Directly above where you are working and doesn’t shine in your eyes.
 In most kitchens, the ideal answer is therefore under cabinet lighting (and these days LED under cabinet lighting as this runs cool and costs very little even if left on for extended periods).

 Accent and decorative and lights are used to add interest and highlight off particular features.
-Low heat LED strip lights and spot lights are made for this since they are easy to install pretty much anywhere and can be set very close to objects or even into surfaces.
+Low heat LED strip lights and spotlights are made for this.
+This is because they are easy to install pretty much anywhere and you can set it very close to objects or even into surfaces.
 An obvious area to really go to town is with kitchen island lighting since this usually forms the central feature in the kitchen.

 Lighting the Kitchen Sink

 Lighting the kitchen area has its benefits for both functional and aesthetical purposes, but no so more than the kitchen sink.
 This area of the kitchen can certainly benefit from its own lighting fixture and in most cases, it’s drawn into the building plans of a home.
 But don’t settle for a single ballast and switch.
-Turn your kitchen sink lighting scheme into something practical and beautiful to accent the most common area in the kitchen—the sink.
+Turn your kitchen sink lighting scheme into something practical and beautiful.
+This is to accent the most common area in the kitchen – the sink.

 LED Track Lights